 Concerned what others might think of you if you go to counseling?
 Counseling is confidential—period.
 We are committed to maintaining your confidentiality.
 Remember that there is no shame in seeing a counselor.
 Some of the most courageous people in the area are those who walk through our doors with the desire to heal.

 The outcome of counseling depends on the issues being addressed, how severe they are, how long they have been in play, your readiness to engage in the healing process, and the counselor’s skill in facilitating change.
 Because each situation is different we encourage you to schedule a free 15-minute consult with one of our counselors so you can meet them and get a better idea of how they might help.
-You can find a counselor in Rexburg who works for you.
+You can find a counselor who works for you.

-Finding a counselor in Rexburg can be a difficult task during an already difficult time.
+Finding a counselor can be a difficult task during an already difficult time.
 If you or someone you know is struggling with mental, relational or emotional issues and you are considering counseling, we are happy to provide those services ourselves or refer you to someone who can help.
 We are not a fit for everyone and that is why we offer a free 15-minute consult to interested clients so they can determine if we meet the criteria mentioned above.